Rodrigo-Suguimoto/100-days-of-code/log.md

 **Thoughts:** I think I'm improving every day.
 I can feel it!

 **Link(s) to work:** [Working with filter function at freecodecamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/functional-programming/implement-the-filter-method-on-a-prototype)

+### Day 4: January 07, 2020 - Tuesday

+**Today's Progress**: I solved a lot of challenges quite quickly and I'm proud of me.
+Now I'm working in a freecodecamp's challenge to use reduce.
+Reduce is a function that appeared sometimes and I didn't have any idea of how to use it.
+Now here I am working with it!
+Awesome.

+**Thoughts:** I'm enjoying working in this journal.
+Even though I'm not sharing in the world in Twitter, this is helping me a lot already.

+**Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/functional-programming/use-the-reduce-method-to-analyze-data